Netflix/vector/README.md

 $ bower install
 ```

-To run it with Gulp, first make sure you have Gulp installed on your system:
+You can run Vector with Gulp.
+Gulp is an automated task runner and includes a development web server with live reload.
+In order to start Gulp’s web server, first make sure you have Gulp installed on your system:

 [https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)